AWestover/3dGames/README.md

 # cool games
 These are some cool games

+# predator prey simulation (ppsim)
+this is a cool model of what the population dynamics of theland _should_ be, a hope for what they one day _could_ be.

 # terrain thingy
 this is some 3d terrain. not theland yet.
 <a href="https://awestover.github.io/coolGames/terrain/public/">https://awestover.github.io/coolGames/terrain/public/</a>